nettymaza/nettymaza.github.io/_posts/2017-10-26-sinatra_project_mode.markdown

 CSS and Styling

-Was a total challenge!!
-But because i created my app with the `gem corneal` which included a main.css file, I just had to tweak around a few things to get my colors in there, added a new font, a picture and even styled the buttons.
+Was a total challenge, because I created my app with the `gem corneal` which included a main.css file, I just had to tweak around a few things to get my colors in there, added a new font, a picture and even styled the buttons.
 This was definitely my favorite part!

 The takeaway from this project is that I finally got RESTful routes down.
 I also had to revisit my CRUD lessons quite a bit to get things working.
 I realized that rather than trying to build everything at once, it is better to work on one thing at a time, if its broken, troubleshoot and then move on.
 If you keep skipping around trying to rush the process you'll find yourself in a messy sea of failing controller actions.
 Happy Coding Everyone!!!!